LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_1/DCAF_Hands_On_1.md

 9. Save and close TCRL Host Module Includes.vi.

-### Part 3: Mapping Tags in the Configuration Editor
+### Part C: Mapping Tags in the Configuration Editor

 This DCAF project has 2 engines: The Simulation Engine and the UI Engine.
 Both engines have listed Tags, Mappings, and UDP items.
 The rest are specific modules for each engine.